All Episodes

 But we know statistically that'll scare the perps away.

-No, these are places that are death by cop.
+No, these are a place instead of death by cop.

 Go die like a devil, kill a bunch of kids, be famous.